 On 13th June 1984 Observatory had its official opening by the Astronomer Royal, Professor F G Smith.

 The official opening in June 1984.
 Left to right: Prof. Peter Willmore, Astronomer Royal Prof. F.G.
 Smith and Dr Ken Elliott.

+In 1984 a UBV photometer was obtained from EMI-Gencom which had to be interfaced to an Acorn A5000 computer to allow high speed photometry.
+This was used extensively for photometry of short period variables.
 In 1985 as zoom lens spectrograph was built by Applied Photophysics.
 It was originally used with a 35mm camera using Kodak Spectroscopic film as the detector.

-A CCD camera using an EEV P8603 device was designed by Ken Elliott in 1987, and was built in house.
-The CCD was controlled by a BBC Master computer using code written by Rob Jeffries as a second year student!
+A new primary mirror cell and support system was installed in 1986 with an intensified acquisition camera and auxiliary optics for spectrograph slit viewing and spectral lamp calibration.
+A CCD camera using an EEV P8603 device was designed by Dr Elliott in 1987, and was built in house.
+The CCD was controlled by a BBC Master computer using code written by Rob Jeffries as a second year student.
 The spectrograph was modified to have a turret with 3 gratings allowing it to be used for a much greater variety of observations.
 This CCD camera was used as the detector for the spectrograph until February 1998, when it was decommissioned and replaced with an Apogee AP7 CCD Camera.

 (The original control room showing left a DEC PDP11 which controlled the telescope and centre a BBC computer which controlled the UBV photometer.)